What is autism?

 - Temper tantrums may occur without warning

-What are the main difference for autism treatment programs for children and adults?
+What are the main difference for autism therapy programs for children and adults?

 As individuals grow, their behaviours evolve and so do their needs.
-In childhood the focus is on maintaining a structured environment, with a 1:1 therapy focus for 40 hours (ideally) a week in order to build the necessary skills to carry individuals into adulthood.
-Treating an adult with autism means community planning, skills training in the work force, social skills building for 1:1, and group facilitation, as well as developing coping strategies.
+In childhood the focus is on maintaining a structured environment, with a 1:1 therapy focus for 40 hours (ideally) a week in order to build socially significant skills that are meaningful for the individual.
 It is all a matter of building stepping-stones and reacting to the changes that come with growing up.

 Where do I get help?

-Every individual with autism is different.
-To speak with one of our information officers contact us at firstname.lastname@example.org or call 1-888-437-0880.
+Every individual on the autism spectrum is different.
+To speak with one of our information officers contact us at email@example.com or call 1-888-437-0880.